hiof/wp-analytics/README.md

 ## About

-This is functionality to add a Høgskolen i Østfold brandbar-bar at the end of the DOM (and visually at the top of the page).
+This is functionality to add Google analytics code to a blog.

 ## Copyright